redheli/FAST_LIO_OFFLINE/README.md

 # FAST LIO OFFLINE

 It is offline version of [FAST LIO](https://github.com/hku-mars/FAST_LIO).
-It processes rosbag files directly, read sensor messages from rosbag, without publishing any topics, and saving all point cloud data to a PCD file.
+It processes rosbag files directly, reads sensor messages from rosbag, without publishing any topics, and saving all point cloud data to a PCD file.

 ## Overview of Changes
 - class `Mapping`, code from original laserMapping.cpp